engin100/950/labs/lab-7-prelab.md

 - Power lines to the input of the LDO’s = 0.8 mm
 - Output of LDO’s to electrolytic capacitors and Status LED’s = 0.6 mm
 - All other traces = 0.4 mm
-- NOTE: The other traces can be thinner if needed, but keep the power lines as thick as possible to ensure excessive current doesn’t burn them off.

 ## Submission